Colds (0-12 Months)

 - Influenza virus causes a bad cold with more fever and muscle aches.

 - Colds are not serious.
-With a cold, about 5 and 10% of children develop a complication.
+With a cold, about 5 to 10% of children develop a complication.
 Most often, this is an ear or sinus infection.
 These are caused by a bacteria.

 Trouble Breathing: How to Tell